rokucommunity/rooibos/docs/index.md

 ```

 #### Specifying expected invocation arguments
 You can save yourself a lot of time, and really think about and kick the tyres of your code, by defining the arguments you expect a function to be invoked with.
 This is done by passing in an array of the expected invocation arguments via the expectedArgs param.
-You may also really not care about the args, in which case you can set that value to `invalid` and the call to `m.AssertMocks()` will skip checking the invoked args.
+You may also really not care about the args, in which case you can set that value to `invalid` and the call to `m.assertMocks()` will skip checking the invoked args.

+#### assertin limitations.

-Up to 9 arguments are supported.
+ - Up to 15 arguments are supported on mocked methods
+ - You can have up to 24 mocks.

 #### Expecting several calls to the same method, with verified invocation params